+The County’s FY 2019-20 budget is balanced, fiscally sound, and addresses our community’s top priorities.
 Staff's objective in preparing the budget is to make fiscally responsible recommendations that are consistent with long-term priorities.
 The Board’s top community priorities include investing in county infrastructure, improving disaster preparedness, addressing sea level rise and climate change, preserving and creating affordable housing, and prioritizing racial equity.

 Over the past several years, the County took several actions to bring the budget into balance.
 Between 2008 and 2013, ongoing expenses were reduced by more than $30 million and the workforce was reduced by approximately 10 percent.
 The County adopted a lower-cost retiree health plan for new employees in 2008, negotiated lower pension tiers for new employees in 2011, implemented the Public Employees' Pension Reform Act (PEPRA) of 2013, and established an Other Post-Employment Benefits (OPEB) trust to fully fund retiree health obligations.
 In 2018, additional actions were taken to close the projected gap for FY 2018-19 and 2019-20.